alexander-e-andrews/Go-template-precompile/readme.md

-A Go tool to pre-compile Golang
+A Go tool to pre-compile Golang template pages

+Instead of using standard double {{}}, instead use triples {{{}}}
+This is done so that you can still include default templates forms into your html pages I hope to example text/template to include an escape command

 Does not require any non-standard golang libraries